1. HOME

 They arrive without invitation and like thieves, whip our words away.
 They leave us gulping and grasping for a way to get back to the safety of what we thought we had prepared.

-And worse still, they seem to last for ever.
+And worse still, they seem to last forever.

 Strategies to manage pausing through panic